JasonWu00/final-project/README.md

+# Project Name:

+# Members:
+Jason Wu, Julian Wong (period 4)

+# Broad description:

+# Libraries:
+SDL2:
+enter `sudo apt-get install libsdl2-2.0` into the command line.
+The SDL2 library should be installed for the computer once this is done.

+# Instructions to use the project:

-# Proposal for the final project
+# Proposal for the final project (APPROVED)

 **People in the group**: Jason Wu, Julian Wong